enessyarali/Easy-Warehouse/DesignDocument.md

 `  Array<SKU> loadSKU (skuId :Integer=null)`
 Select all SKU with the given skuId.
 If no skuId is provided, it returns all skus in the database.
-For every SKU selected, all testDescriptors'id with matching skuId are returned.
+For every SKU selected, all testDescriptor ids with matching skuId are returned.
-For every SKU selected, positionId with matching skuId are returned.

 `  Array<SKUitem> loadSKUitem (rfid :String=null, skuId :Integer=null)`
-Select alla SKUitem with the given skuId and rfId.
+Select all SKUitem with the given skuId and rfId.
 If no id is provided, it returns all SKUitems in the database with Available equals to true.

-`  Array<Position> loadPosition(positionId :String=null)
+`  Array<Position> loadPosition(positionId :String=null, skuId :Integer=null)`
+Select the Position with the given positionId.
-Select all Position with the given positionId.
-If no positionId is provided, it returns all Positions in the database.`
+Select the Position storing the SKU with the given skuId.
+If no positionId / skuId is provided, it returns all Positions in the database.

 `  Array<TestDescriptor> loadTestDescriptor (testId :Integer=null)`
 Select all TestDescriptor with the given testId.
 If no testId is provided, it returns all TestDescriptor in the database.